mnwarrier/leotest/README.md

 # leotest
-For testing an static html page
+For testing a static html page